garethdmm/electiondata/README.md

 # 2015-19 Canadian Federal Election Data and Simple Analysis
 Easy to use .csv results for the 2015 and 2019 Canadian Federal Elections and some simple insights from the data.
-Used to generate the visualizations in the blogpost (A few things you didn't know about the 2019 Canadian Election)[https://medium.com/@garethmacleod/a-few-things-you-didnt-know-about-the-2019-canadian-election-59ed848da6f5].
+Used to generate the visualizations in the blogpost [A few things you didn't know about the 2019 Canadian Election](https://medium.com/@garethmacleod/a-few-things-you-didnt-know-about-the-2019-canadian-election-59ed848da6f5).

 ![alttext](img/handover_heatmap.png)